Code-Institute-Submissions/marco-javascript/README.md

 ### Project Goals

-The primary goal of MArvel - Match is to provide a clean, intuitive and child friendly game to entertain and delight it's users.
+The primary goal of Marvel - Match is to provide a clean, intuitive and child friendly game to entertain and delight it's users.

 #### Player Goal